How to turn off iPhone's new NameDrop feature, the iOS 17 function authorities are warning about

 Why are authorities warning iPhone users about NameDrop?

-It's handy for quickly sharing information without having to send a text or manually share a contact card.
+It's handy for quickly sharing information without having to send a text or email to share a contact card.
 But authorities are warning that it could give bad actors easy access to the personal information of unsuspecting victims.

 The feature has prompted police departments across the U.S. to issue alerts to parents.
 For example, the Jefferson Hills Police Department urged parents whose kids have iPhones to turn the feature off.